dannycab/phy481msu/notes/02-slides.md

 3. C
 4. More than one (or NONE) of the above
 5. You can't decide until you know if $q_1$ and $q_2$ are the same or opposite charges

+Note:
+* CORRECT ANSWER: D
+* A unit vector has no units; so it's length is meaningless on a picture with units.

 </section>